MokshithaSree/College_website/README.md

 College website
-Multiple pages deacribing about college services and infrastructure interactive login and register sections
+Multiple pages describing about college services and infrastructure And Interactive login and register sections